ezsystems/commerce-documentation/docs/guide/basket/basket_features/storing_parts_of_the_product_in_the_basket_line.md

     `siso_basket.catalog_element_serialization_listener`

-This listener listens to different events to make sure that the catalog element is ALWAYS of type `CatalogElement` in the shop but `longtext` (serialized string) in the database.
+This listener listens to different events to make sure that the catalog element is ALWAYS of type `CatalogElement` in the shop, and of `longtext` (serialized string) type in the database.

 ``` php
    /**